Skip to Main Content

 As counties implement Behavioral Health Administrative Integration, what resources can DHCS provide to support counties in maintaining compliance with 42 CFR Part 2 regulations around substance use disorder data privacy?

 DHCS is committed to ensuring that behavioral health data are shared and stored as efficiently as possible while maintaining privacy protections for members, including the federal “Part 2" confidentiality rules for substance use disorder-related information.
-To support county programs and behavioral health providers in maintaining compliance with 42 CFR Part 2 and other privacy laws as they advance data sharing capabilities and practices, DHCS plans to publish a template “universal release" form (the ASCMI form, see question below) that can be used to obtain individual authorizations for data sharing, including sharing with MCPs and other service providers.
+To support county programs and behavioral health providers in maintaining compliance with 42 CFR Part 2 and other privacy laws as they advance data sharing capabilities and practices, DHCS is exploring opportunities for developing a template “universal release" form (the ASCMI form, see question below) that can be used to obtain individual authorizations for data sharing, including sharing with MCPs and other service providers.
 DHCS will also consider other opportunities for guidance, and potentially shared learning or other technical assistance, throughout the implementation period.

 How does the Authorization to Share Confidential Medi-Cal Information (ASCMI) Pilot currently underway align with Behavioral Health Administrative Integration?